 Notice that Claudia needs none of the traditional beliefs about life after death, God, or soul in order to have an immediate, relevant, and powerful healing contact with the sacred.
 The implication is that you don’t need yours either; you just think you do.

 Could it be that you have already outgrown those assumptions that you most centrally base your life on?
 How would you know if you had?
-One of the purposes of IDL interviewing is to get you in touch with your potential self.
+One of the purposes of IDL interviewing is to get you in touch with becoming multiple perspectives in ways that dissolves your identification with any one identity, any one self or Self.
 It will not only help you see more clearly who you want and need to become but also to discover the shortest route to it.
 Consequently, I encourage you to suspend your belief in your current assumptions about who you are, why you are here, and what the meaning of life is, in favor of deeply listening to your own unique emerging potentials.
 They will have concrete suggestions for you about new, broader beliefs and new approaches.
 Trust yourself.
 Listen.
 Apply.
 Then judge the results for yourself.